Stuycs-K/final-project-09-ng-jason-vuong-carmin/PRESENTATION.md

 The decryption process are functionally identical to the encryption process, except for one thing.
 This time, the person wanting to decode it will be turning the ciphertext wheel and will be reading off the plaintext wheel.
 The procedure to permute the wheels are still the same.

+## What We Did!
+Aside from the visualization, we worked on a terminal-based encoder/decoder.